adhikariasharma/myRepository/README.md

 # myRepository
-This is my first repository.
+# This is my first repository.
+print("Hello Github!")